ROZALIYA0206/whitepaper/technical.md

 A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators.
 The block validators and producers are given limited and checked authority to freeze accounts, update defective applications and propose hard forking changes to the underlying protocol.

 Embedded into the Rublix software is the election of block producers.
-Before any change can be made to the Blockchain these block producers must approve it.
+Before any change can be made to the blockchain these block producers must approve it.
 If the block producers refuse to make changes desired by the token holders then they can be voted out.
 If the block producers make changes without permission of the token holders then all other non-producing full-node validators (exchanges, etc) will reject the change.

 # 6. Decentralized Applications